douglaz/psl/Basic-example.md

 - **sameName**

 See [[defining functions]] for information on defining functions.
 For the purposes of our example, **sameName** is a function that simply a function that maps a pair of entities to 1 if their  are identical and 0 otherwise.
 In addition to the above predicates and function, we also define the following rules which are written in pseudo code.
-For information on writing rules in PSL please see [[writing rules]].
+For information on writing rules using PSL's syntax please see [[writing rules]].

 ````
+if ( name(A,X) AND name(B,Y) AND (A != B) AND sameName(X,Y) ) THEN samePerson(A,B)
 ````

 When you are ready, [[run]] BasicExample.groovy.
 You should see some output that looks like: